jbossas/archetypes/jboss-as-poh5-archetype/src/main/resources/archetype-resources/readme.md

 The application this project produces is designed to be run on a JBoss AS 7 / EAP6.

-HTML5 compatible browser such as Chrome 14+, Safari 5+, Firefox 5+, and IE 9+ are
+An HTML5 compatible browser such as Chrome 14+, Safari 5+, Firefox 5+, and IE 9+ are
 required. and note that some behaviors will vary slightly (ex. validations) based on browser support, especially IE 9.

-Mobile web support is limited to all Android and iOS devices.
+Mobile web support is limited to Android and iOS devices.
 It should run on HP, and Black Berry devices as well.
 Windows Phone, and others will be supported as jQuery Mobile announces support.

 NOTE:
 This project retrieves some artifacts from the JBoss Community Maven repository.